 The idea was so new to me as I have never heard of using uncooked tortillas for samosas, but it definitely made sense.
 Uncooked tortillas look so much like the samosa wrappers that are sold in Egypt, it was always there under my nose the whole time 😳 !!

 I have to tell you it was hard to figure out how to cut rounded tortillas to make samosas but it took me a couple of failed trials until it was completely doable.
 I've used a mixture of flour and water to seal the tortillas so the filling doesn't spill out and it worked like magic.

 I've never had baked samosas before, until last year when I was in Egypt and watched my mom giving up her usual fried samosas and making baked ones.
 She said it was still delicious and that she could have the fried ones a couple of times during Ramadan, but the rest of the days better to make it baked.

-To tell you the truth I liked the baked ones specially with this unusual filling.
-I’m used to enjoying samosas filled with ground beef and rarely with cheese or chicken.
-This time I’ve filled mine with a delicious dill, cream cheese and shrimps filling.
+To tell you the truth I liked the baked ones especially with this unusual filling.
+I'm used to enjoying samosas filled with ground beef and rarely with cheese or chicken.
+This time I've filled mine with a delicious dill, cream cheese, and shrimps filling.
 It was heavenly good.
-The filling came off of some of them – were not sealed properly- but still they tasted fantastic.
-I’ve tested this recipe in many occasions and I assure you everybody liked it.
+The filling came off of some of them - were not sealed properly- but still, they tasted fantastic.
+I've tested this recipe on many occasions and I assure you everybody liked it.